liaochris/oss_hierarchy/issue/llm_issue_categorization/prompt.md

 ### **3. `solvers`**

-A list of **GitHub profile URLs of all individuals who substantively contributed to the resolution**.
+A list of people from the url column who have solved a problem.

 Include a person **if and only if** they:

-* authored a **resolving commit or pull request**, or
+* were the person responsible for a ClosedEvent **resolving commit or pull request**, or
 * authored a **discussion comment that contributes substantial solution value**

 **Substantial solution value means**: